BIGJRA/BIGJRA.github.io/rejuv.md

 Head all the way up from here, pick up the *Hyper Potion,* and go up the ladder.
 Loop your way around to the left.
 Grab *TM147 Tail Slap* hiding behind the Ice Source Crystal, then activate it.
-To the left, you’ll
+To the left, you'll
 find:

 ZCell 045: Valor Mountain (Ice)